krnese/AzureDeploy/ARM/lab-overview.md

 * [**LAB 1 - Imperative vs. Declarative**](./lab-1.md)

-In this lab, you explore the difference between imperative vs declarative, to better understand the power and capabilities of Resource Manager and templates
+Explore the difference between imperative vs declarative, to better understand the power and capabilities of Resource Manager and templates

 * [**LAB 2 - Exploring Resource Manager Templates**](./lab-2.md)

-In this lab, you will learn the basics of an ARM template, and work with some of the most frequently used functions
+Learn the basics of an ARM template, and work with some of the most frequently used functions

 * [**LAB 3 - Advanced Resource Manager Templates**](./lab-3.md)

-In this lab, you will work on some sample templates that deploys various workloads, spanning multiple services across different regions, while exploring many more functions
+You will work on some sample templates that deploys various workloads, spanning multiple services across different regions, while exploring many more functions

 * [**LAB 4 - Nested Resource Manager Templates**](./lab-4.md)